gallantlab/pycortex/README.md

 Documentation
 -------------
-Please find more complete documentation for pycortex at http://gallantlab.org/pycortex/docs/.
-The documentation for pycortex is currently incomplete, but will be improved in the coming days, weeks, or months.
+NEW: Massively updated documentation for pycortex is available at https://gallantlab.github.io/index.html.

 Citation
 --------